alco-company/mortimer-bellis/WORKLOG.md

 ## CHANGELOG

+- show simple stats on dashboard - total invoiceable/invoiced
 - on resume start player time from now - not last paused_at

-- show simple stats on dashboard - total invoiceable/invoiced
+## 17/09/2025

+- watch out for associationId on lookup fields

 ## 15/09/2025